MurilloGroupMSU/spartan/log_scales.md

 # Logarithmic Scales

 Nonlinear scales play an important role in compressing numerical data to mititgate extreme values from dominating the visualization.
 Logarithmic scales, or just "log scales" are the most common variant that allows us to see variations in the data at small values when there are very large values in the dataset.
 All plotting software comes with built-in log plots, including variants for each axes: linear-log, log-linear and log-log.
 Few things change from a visualization perspective other than:
-* because the scale is less intutive, a grid or obvious ticks could be useful (but, not overwhelming the data),
+* because the scale is less intuitive, a grid or obvious ticks could be useful (but, not overwhelming the data),
 * if possible, create the data uniformly on a log scale (e.g., use Numpy's `logspace` command).

 It is often said that the problem with log scales is that you can't use them with negative numbers because the logarithm of zero is infinite and what does the log of a negative number mean?
 Strictly speaking, this is true.
 However, nothing prevents us from simply taking the absolute value of our data so that everything is positive.
 This flips the negative portion up into the postive and we only need to keep track of which parts of the graph have been flipped.
 But, we can do beetter than that by using the absolute value but still plotting the data on the negative axis, which is much easier to interpret.
 So, in fact, making log plots with negative values in the data is fairly easy.